 Understanding a company's business practices helps us to determine whether it can achieve sustainable growth.
-Here we look at a company's actions across the full value chain and its relationship with all stakeholders.
+This is where we look at a company's actions across the full value chain and its relationship with all stakeholders.

 Our impact analysis supports a holistic assessment of companies.
 We learnt in the very early stages of developing Positive Change that there is no perfect company.
 There is also no easy way to sum and 'net off' those different positive and negative impacts - they often occur across multiple timeframes, with different stakeholders and, where they are possible to measure (and many aren't), they are not always quantified consistently.
-Companies will make it into the portfolio where we believe, based on thorough fundamental analysis and professional judgement, that the overall impact is more positive than negative.
+Companies will make it into the portfolio where we believe that the overall impact is more positive than negative, based on thorough analysis and professional judgement.

 Companies in the portfolio are organised into four themes which represent key global challenges.
 These themes are: Social Inclusion and Education; Environment and Resource Needs; Healthcare and Quality of Life; and Base of the Pyramid.
-Our impact analysis drives our inclusion of a company in the Positive Change Fund, and the key outcomes and impacts are reported on an annual basis in the Positive Change Impact Report.
+Our impact analysis drives our inclusion of a company in the Positive Change Strategy, and the key outcomes and impacts are reported on an annual basis in the Positive Change Impact Report.